More about recycling & circularty

 Some flooring manufacturers claim to have a high amount of recycled content in their products but this needs some clarification:

 Classic linoleum, vinyl and rubber are made in a factory on a roll.
 By producing a roll it is to be cut to measure.
-The cutting losses in the factory are reused for next the rolls.
+The cutting losses in the factory are reused for the next rolls.
 This reusing is claimed as recycling but is basically virgin material.

 Therefore: read EPD's thoroughly